-Having already revealed the two simple steps that can make losing weight, and keeping it off, much easier (and tastier!), below I present some additional weight loss tips.
+Having already revealed the two simple steps that can make losing weight, and keeping it off, much easier, below I present some additional weight loss tips.
 The tips should help you to overcome urges to break your diet, feel full for longer, avoid overeating, and keep motivated and committed to your goal of losing weight.

 Weight loss tips

 One effective way of making your weight loss mission official and reducing your chances of breaking your diet is to put it into writing.
 Sign and date it, and stick it on your fridge.
 Even better, get a loved one to sign it as well.
 Whenever you feel the urge to break your diet, you will see the signed and dated “contract” on your fridge, which will make breaking your diet much more difficult.

 Whenever you have a strong urge to break your diet, find something to keep your mind occupied for a few minutes.
 For example, take a shower, call a friend, or play a videogame.
 In most cases, simply taking your mind off food for just a few moments can allow your urges to subside, after which you will have more control of yourself.

 If you break your diet on occasions—and you almost certainly will!—do not lose enthusiasm and give up.
 This kind of “all or nothing” mentality is foolish.
 Messing up on occasions is normal and doesn’t spell the end of your weight loss mission.
 Accept the glitch and carry on.
 Don’t let it ruin all previous successful days of sticking to your diet.
 If you want to, you can make up for the glitch by eating slightly less in your next couple of meals.

 Make sure to get lots of protein and fiber